 New Jersey has no shortage of places that continue to intrigue me, but few are as family-friendly, historical, and downright idyllic as Deep Cut Gardens in Middletown.
-The 54-acre park is now the horticultural heart of the Monmouth County Parks System and it even boasts a checkered past—mobster Vito Genovese purchased the property in 1935 and re-designed the grounds to remind him of his hometown countryside of Naples, Italy.
+The 54-acre park is now the horticultural heart of the Monmouth County Parks System, and it even boasts a checkered past—mobster Vito Genovese purchased the property in 1935 and re-designed the grounds to remind him of his hometown countryside of Naples, Italy.
 He used it as his hideaway and even constructed a pseudo-Italian rock garden with a series of cascading pools shaded by weeping hemlocks and a small-scale replica of Mount Vesuvius.
 But regardless of this awesome garden state history, my 3-year old is always super impressed whenever we visit Deep Cut Gardens because of all the fun spots to check out.
-It’s also a great place to visit post-quarantine—lots of wide-open spaces that let you practice social distancing and have a safe visit.
+It’s also a great place to visit during the pandemic—lots of wide-open spaces that let you practice social distancing and have a safe visit.

 Watch dozens of fish swim in the sparkling Koi pond at Deep Cut Gardens in Middletown

 After a short walk through a meandering path from the parking lot of Deep Cut Gardens, you’ll find yourself stopping in your tracks as every little kid’s dream pops up into view—a gorgeous pond complete with dozens of brightly-colored and friendly Koi fish.
 If you dip your finger in the pond, a small welcoming committee swims over to say hello.
 While feeding the fish isn’t allowed, it’s nice to sit by the side and watch the fish go by (depending on how long your kids can sit, consider this a resting spot).

 Step back in time by visiting the miniature Mount Vesuvius statue